FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Someone may conclude [closures imply predictable access of captures](http://lambda-the-ultimate.org/node/5007#comment-81721).
 	* The [declared notion to define the requirements](http://lambda-the-ultimate.org/node/5007#comment-81724) are based on existed language designs and even well-defined formal (denotational) semantic models, but all of them are specific to a few concrete language designs and neither of them has actually abstracted properly the need of distinction between a closure and "an object that happens to have some mutually recursive methods".
 	* This is not [historically](https://en.wikipedia.org/wiki/Closure_%28computer_programming%29#History_and_etymology) significant out of the concrete contexts above.
 For the original case and other simplest cases like [STLC](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus) mentioned here, the distinction is irrelevant because terms are not able to be recursively owned.
 	* Later closures are proposed to resolve the [funarg problem](https://en.wikipedia.org/wiki/Funarg_problem).
 However, the solution actually introduces an implicit premise relying on well-behaveness of accesses to captures, making the distinction significant.
-Although the problem itself is widespread (for any languages has the similar "function" notion), the solution is not adopted by all designs, so the meaning of the term "closure" is not naturally strengthened with more restrictions of well-behaveness.
+Although the problem itself is widespread (for any languages having the similar "function" notion), the solution is not adopted by all designs, so the meaning of the term "closure" is not naturally strengthened with more restrictions of well-behaveness.
 	* Because nothing is otherwise required to restrict the extended meanings of "lexical" closures (used other than the simplest cases above) being well-behaved in the general sense in other directions, the contextual meaning ultimately depends on the language rules which define the term "closure".
 As of in general, the distinction should be still insignificant.
 (This approach of general terminology is also consistent to the spirit of "variables do not necessarily imply mutable states" whether the context is the so-called "functional languages" or not.)
 	* It is actually insignificant in some contemporarily designs.
 At least ISO C++ uses the terms [*closure object*](http://eel.is/c++draft/expr.prim.lambda#2) and [*closure type*](http://eel.is/c++draft/expr.prim.lambda#closure-1) satisfying both notions here.